GeoffCrittenden/food-api/README.md

 ######5) Output Formatting:

   This applcation is designed to output either JSON or XML data.
 When outputting to either a web browser or to a command shell, it is not very pretty.
-A way to present it in a more appealing manner that does not break the integrity of the data needs to be figured out.
+A way to present it in a more appealing manner that does not break the integrity of the data needs to be figured out.  ***UPDATE 01/20/14***: I think I figured this one out.
+I discovered `render :json` and used it in a few lines of conditional code at the end of my primary controller method to either output JSON or XML data if requested, or to render `index.html.erb` if no data is requested.

 ===